-Dermatologist Dr. Erum Ilyas, FAAD sees about 6,000 patients every year at her workplace in King of Prussia, Pennsylvania.
-Most, for the duration of the direction of their go to, will mention that they put on sunscreen on their face each day.
+Dermatologist Dr. Erum Ilyas, FAAD, sees about 6,000 patients yearly at her King of Prussia, Pennsylvania workplace.
+Most will mention that they put sunscreen on their face each day for the duration of the direction of their go-to.
 The rest in their body?
 Not a lot.

 “There are plenty of limitations and excuses to the usage of sunblocks.
-Some don’t like the texture of them, a few don’t just like the odor, some don’t just like the concept of chemical compounds,” said Ilyas.
+Some don’t like their texture, a few don’t just like the odor, some don’t just like the concept of chemical compounds,” said Ilyas.

-But after telling sufferers each day for nearly 15 years to wear sunscreen throughout — Ilyas estimates she’s given this recommendation nicely over a hundred,000 instances —she idea, “What if wearing sunscreen was as simple as getting dressed?”
+But after telling sufferers each day for nearly 15 years to wear sunscreen throughout — Ilyas estimates she’s given this recommendation nicely over a hundred 000 instances —the idea, “What if wearing sunscreen was as simple as getting dressed?”

 “The reaction has been great,” stated Ilyas.
 “I regularly get calls thanking me for presenting a product that changed into certainly not available.”

-And now not just from girls interested in staving off solar harm, however those with lupus and other autoimmune illnesses, too.
+And now, not just from girls interested in staving off solar harm but also those with lupus and other autoimmune illnesses.

 Clothing used to be “simply” a reflection of personality.

-However, in recent years, thanks to the evolution of athleisure, comfort’s taken elegant priority.
+However, thanks to the evolution of athleisure, comfort has taken elegant priority in recent years.

-But now, we’re at the cusp of what’s called “properly fashion”— garments that add a little something more in their fabric or structure as a way to improve health, that aspirational triad of human, intellectual, and emotional well-being.
+But now, we’re at the cusp of “proper fashion”— garments that add something more to their fabric or structure to improve health, that aspirational triad of human, intellectual, and emotional well-being.

 Not, however, for a good deal longer.